 Bungonia is one of NUCC’s favoured haunts, and contains many dry, vertical caves… It’s a good place for advanced rope-work, but also has beginner-friendly caves.
 There’s also fantastic bushwalking, canyoning, canoeing and climbing here, but the caves are the important bit.
 We often visit:

 It is only a 1.5 hour drive from Canberra to Bungonia, making it a very popular location for day trips.
 Plus, no permits are required, you just have to log your intentions at the NPWS Office.
-Usually we take the highway to Goulburn, and then Mountain Ash Road to get to Bungonia township, from where the park and caves are signposted.
-However, there is a back route for those who feel that a caving trip is not complete without a dirt road somewhere in it, and this involves going through Tarago.
+Usually we take the highway to Goulburn, turning off at the Big Merino exit.
+However, the fastest way to Bungonia doesn’t go through Goulburn itself!
+Exit left off the highway, and at the exit-ramp roundabout, go right and cross over the highway.
+This takes you down to a T-intersection.
+Go left onto Garroorigang Road, and stay on Garroorigang Road as it jinks around to the right and under a very low bridge to a T-intersction with Braidwood Road.
+Go right, cross the Mulwaree River, and then take the next left onto Brisbane Grove Road.
+Follow this, at the T-intersection with Windellama Road, go left.
+The next significant road on the right is Mountain Ash Road.
+Take this turn, and follow Mountain Ash Road to get to Bungonia township, from where Bungonia National Park (and thus the caves) is signposted.
+However, there is a back route for those who feel that a caving trip is not complete without a dirt road somewhere in it, and this involves going through Tarago and taking back roads (Lumley Rd-Cullulla Rd-Sandy Point Rd-Oallen Ford Rd) to get to Bungonia township.

 Bungonia has a very glamorous camping area that comes complete with hot showers, flush toilets and gas cooking facilities.
 The downside is that there are no fireplaces, so it can get a touch chilly in winter.
 Thermals to sleep in and a good quality sleeping bag are definitely handy!
 The caves themselves mostly have tracks to them, and the bush in the area is generally easy walking anyway.
 A cigarette lighter is a handy thing to have here, as many of the caves contain potentially dangerous levels of foul air (CO2), including Grill Cave, the most popular cave in the park.